 The paper is organized as follows.
 A concept of the z-scaling and the method of construction of the scaling function $\psi(z)$ for both hadron and nucleus collisions are briefly described in Sec.
-2. The properties of $\psi(z)$ for pion production in ppcollisions are mentioned in Sec.
-3. Results of analysis of pion spectra measured in AA collisions at RHIC and SpS are presented in Sec.
-4. Pion production in dAu collisions is studied in Sec.
-5. A microscopic scenario of the elementary subprocesses in AA collisions is discussed and energy losses of the secondary particles are estimated in Sec.
-6. Conclusions are summarized in Sec.
-7.
+1. The properties of $\psi(z)$ for pion production in pp collisions are mentioned in Sec.
+2. Results of analysis of pion spectra measured in AA collisions at RHIC and SpS are presented in Sec.
+3. Pion production in dAu collisions is studied in Sec.
+4. A microscopic scenario of the elementary subprocesses in AA collisions is discussed and energy losses of the secondary particles are estimated in Sec.
+5. Conclusions are summarized in the final section.

-2. INCLUSIVE SPECTRA IN z PRESENTATION
+1. INCLUSIVE SPECTRA IN z-PRESENTATION

-In this paper we follow the version of the z-scaling presented in [5,6].
+In this paper we follow the version of the z-scaling presented in [5, 6].
 Let us briefly remind the basic ideas of this concept.
 It is assumed that the collision of extended objects like hadrons and nuclei at sufficiently high energies is considered as an ensemble of individual interactions of their constituents.
 The constituents are partons in the parton model or quarks and gluons in the theory of QCD.
 A single interaction of constituents is illustrated in Fig. 1.

-Structures of the colliding objects are characterized by parameters $\delta_1$ and $\delta_2$ .
-The constituents of the incoming objects (hadrons or nuclei) with masses $M_1, M_2$ and momenta $P_1, P_2$ carry their fractions $x_1, x_2$ .
-The inclusive particle carries the momentum fraction $y_a$ of the scattered constituent with a fragmentation characterized by a parameter $\epsilon_a$ .
-A fragmentation of the recoil constituent is described by the parameter $\epsilon_b$ and the momentum fraction $y_b$ .
+Structures of the colliding objects are characterized by parameters δ_1 and δ_2 .
+The constituents of the incoming objects (hadrons or nuclei) with masses M_1, M_2 and momenta P_1, P_2 carry their fractions x_1, x_2 .
+The inclusive particle carries the momentum fraction y_a of the scattered constituent with a fragmentation characterized by a parameter ε_a .
+A fragmentation of the recoil constituent is described by the parameter ε_b and the momentum fraction y_b .
 Multiple interactions of constituents are considered to be similar.
 This property reflects a self-similarity of the hadronic interactions at the constituent level.